Divorce can create fear and uncertainty.

 ¹ Leonore J. Weitzman, “The Economics of Divorce: Social and Economic Consequences of Property, Alimony, and Child Support Awards” UCLA Law Review 28 (August, 1981): 1251; Richard R. Peterson, “A Re-Evaluation of the Economic Consequences of Divorce” American Sociological Review 61 (June, 1996): 528-536; Pamela J. Smock, “The Economic Costs of Marital Disruption for Young Women over the Past Two Decades” Demography 30 (August, 1993): 353-371

-As divorce financial planners, we answer these questions
+As a divorce financial planner, we answer these questions

-We've been helping people with emotional and financial aspects of divorce financial planning for over 26 years.
+We've been helping people with the emotional and financial aspects of divorce financial planning for nearly three decades.

 - What are some steps I need to take financially before my divorce?